jakesgordon/rack-rabbit/README.md

 ## Client library

-Posting a message to a RackRabbit hosted server from within your application can be done using the `RR` helper methods...
+Communicating with a RackRabbit hosted service from your application can be done using the `RR` class:

     RR.get(    "myqueue",    "/path/to/resource")
     RR.post(   "myqueue",    "/path/to/resource", "content")